-Christy recently hit $1,500 per month (Sept/Oct 2019) for her site that she started in the fall of 2018.
+Christy makes $2,500 per month for her site that she started in the fall of 2018.
 It’s amazing because she was a newbie and didn’t know anything about affiliate marketing.
 You might remember her success story and interview from YouTube here or from her other helpful post about working with writers from Upwork.

 Christy shares 10 things that she wasted time on.
 So learn from her mistakes and don’t waste time!